SkillsFundingAgency/dfc-api-jobprofiles/README.md

 To run the project, start the JobProfileFunction Azure function app.
 On your local environment, swagger documentation is available at http://localhost:7071/api/swagger/ui

-The Job Profile API function app has 2 endpoints:
+The Job Profile API function app has 3 endpoints:
 - /job-profiles - fetches a summary list of job profiles stored in the main jobProfiles cosmos collection
 - /job-profiles/{canonicalName} - fetches the detail of a specific job profile
+- /job-profiles/search/{searchTerm} - searches for matches across job profiles

 ## Deployments